ory/hydra/docs/docs/contributing.md

 We have a [forum](https://community.ory.sh/).
 This is a great place for in-depth discussions and lots of code examples, logs and similar data.

-You can also join our weekly hangout, if you want to speak to the ORY team directly or ask some questions.
+You can also join our community hangout, if you want to speak to the ORY team directly or ask some questions.
 You can find more info on the hangouts in [Slack](https://www.ory.sh/chat).